Black Metal Is Dead! Long Live Black

 To top it all off, I include a 666 song playlist for your (dis)comfort, to make clear what the Hell I mean at times.
 (MP3 DVD-R not included; I don't own the rights!)

 In short, it will probably offend as much people as it will entertain, but I just had to get it off my chest!

 I am fascinated beyond belief, where can I find it?

 My idea was that I wanted to publish the thing after I felt it was ready, but somehow I kept tripping over new stuff I just had to include...
 I realised it would hardly ever be ready, so I started to think about another way to work around that.
-Is it to be a paperback book, hardcover book, digibook, glossy magazine, old-school xeroxed black/white magazine, internet blog, audiobook (still don't own the rights to the songs, and I don't have a great speaking voice), or printed on rough ass-skinning toilet paper?
+Is it to be a paperback book, hardcover book, e-book, glossy magazine, old-school xeroxed black/white magazine, internet blog, audiobook (still don't own the rights to the songs, and I don't have a great speaking voice for something as long as this), or printed on rough ass-skinning toilet paper?

-I have already settled on a blogged introduction - but not in the way I have written the book.
+Years ago I started with a blogged introduction - but not in the way I have written the book.
 I have decided to cut it up into several small pieces and items, name them, and blog them more or less at random on nlbme.blogspot.com.
 You can leave comments (only smart ones will survive) and maybe they'll be worked on in the book.
 I hope someone will be willing to publish the thing in due time...